Treatment of Constipation In Older Adults

 The first step includes lifestyle and behavioral changes.
 You should increase your fiber and fluid intake, exercise regularly, and stay hydrated.

-Some people will also require laxatives.
-These solutions are outlined in the rest of the article [3].
+These solutions are outlined in the rest of the article.

 Typically, your provider will manage your constipation according to the algorithm below: